 Do F1 Drivers Use Assists?

 Anti-stall is a system designed to prevent the cars from stalling after a spin or on the starting grid.
 This helps to get the driver back to racing, rather than helping them while they race.
-DRS on the other hand is an overtaking assist, but it does not make the car easier to drive.

 Why Are Driver Aids Banned In F1?

 Driver aids are banned in F1 as the sport wants to showcase the raw talent and ability of the drivers, along with the amazing machinery that is an F1 car.
-Driver aids make driving the cars easier, and F1 banned them all to ensure racing is dependent on the drivers’ skills.
+Driver aids make driving the cars easier, and F1 banned them to ensure that the racing is dependent on the drivers’ skills.

 Skill vs Technology

-The idea behind banning driver assists in the sport is centred around putting more focus on the driver’s skills rather than the technology put into the car.
+The idea behind banning driver assists in the sport is centered around putting more focus on the driver’s skills rather than the technology put into the car.
 A driver who can be quick in a car without using any driving assists is much more impressive than one who does use assists.

-What Are Considered Driving Assists In F1?
+What Is Considered A Driving Assist In F1?

 Driving assists would be considered anything that would make the car easier to control through using an electronically controlled system, such as ABS (anti-lock brakes), traction control, or stability control.